Home > Analyses > Utilities > The Southern Company

 • regulatory risks in utilities sector

-• competition from alternative energy firms
+• competition from decentralized energy producers

 Stock Price Action Analysis